01-edu/public/subjects/localhost/README.md

 }
 }
 ```

-The Main Rules:
+The Main Rules :

-- Choose the host(server_address) and a port or multiple ports of each server.
+- Choose the host(server_address) and a port or multiple ports for each server.
-- The first server for a host: port will be the default if the server_name didn't mutch any other servers server_name.
+- The first server for a host:port will be the default if the "server_name" didn't mutch any other servers "server_name".
 - Setup default error pages.
-- Limit client body size In uploading.
+- Limit client body size for uploads.
 - Setup routes with one or multiple of the following rules/configuration (routes won't be using regexp):
   - Define a list of accepted HTTP methods for the route.
   - Define an HTTP redirection.
-  - Define a directory or a file from where the file should be searched (for example, if URL /test is rooted to /usr/share, url /test/tmp/folder1/folder2 is /usr/share/test/tmp/folder1/folder2).
+  - Define a directory or a file from where the file should be searched (for example, if URL /test is rooted to /usr/Desktop, url /usr/Desktop/tmp/folder1/folder2).
   - Turn on or off the directory listing.
   - Set a default file to answer if the request is a directory.
-  - No need to manage comment `#`
+  - No need to manage comments "(#)".

 to check the syntax of the config file you must run this :